L-Kurosaki/Piece_jobs/README.md

 ---

-Built with ❤️ using Expo and React Native
+Built with ❤️ using Expo SDK 53 and React Native